A Severe Case of Inattentional Blindness: the Frisian Tribe’s Name

 There [Frisia] were great flatlands and plains; the land was cut into many parts surrounded by ditches filled with water.
 They [Egil cs] had gone about their [Frisians] fields and meadows, but at some places large stakes were placed over the ditches, there where you should go; bridges were covered with planks.

-Notice that the Icelandic word dík means ‘ditch’.
-The etymology of dyke/dike and ditch is explained as one and the same activity.
-When you dig a ditch you create a dyke at the same time.
+Notice that the Icelandic word dík means 'ditch'.
+The etymology of both dyke, also written as dike, and ditch is explained as one and the same activity.
+When you dig a ditch, you create a dyke at the same time.
+In the Mid Frisian language, a dyke is called a dyk and, besides the meaning of 'dyke', it also means 'road'—you travelled on dykes in the watery environment of Frisia.

-Note 2 – We still have to look into the name Dr. Fraiser Crane.
+Note 3 — We still have to look into the etymology of the name Dr. Fraiser Crane.

 Suggested music